Few speak English well.

 Do you see the difference?

 In the conversation, the additional information of Greenpeace being a non-governmental organization has been added casually toward the end.
-Whereas in written form, it has been added as an appositive (the fragment between the two commas in the first sentence).
+Whereas in written form, it has been added as an appositive (a non-governmental… countries).

 Second, conversations rarely use words or phrases showing relationship between clauses, sentences, or paragraphs outside of the regular ones such as and, but, and because.
 Phrases such as however and nonetheless are rarely used in conversations even though they may be more appropriate in a particular situation.
 (What about you?
 Do you use such phrases in speech?)